atsushieno/uapmd/docs/design/THIRD_PARTY.md

 - probably we use miniaudio.
 It is cross-platform ready, has its own audio graph.
 - choc might be an option too, but I'm unsure if its complicated buffer converters achieve good performance.
+  - Their audio block dispatcher would have been usable if they were not against MIDI 2.0.
+    There is no way to dispatch UMPs in their API.

 ## Audio plugin hosting